 Road to Zero

-The National Safety Councils credits the various risk mitigation actions that many states have implemented over the past few years.
-So far, 10 cities have initiated change set out by the National Safety Council's Road to Zero Program.
-The program's goal sets 2050 as the year to realize their goal of an end to roadway deaths in the US.
-Road to Zero aims to make streets safer via the redesign of known high-crash areas and lowering the legal limit for alcohol concentration.
+The National Safety Council spearheads some of the various risk mitigation actions that many states have implemented over the past few years.
+So far, many cities have initiated change set out by the National Safety Council's Road to Zero Program.
+The program sets 2050 as the year to realize their goal of an end to roadway deaths in the U.S. Road to Zero aims to make streets safer via the redesign of known high-crash areas and lowering the legal limit for blood alcohol levels.

-According to the CDC (Centers of Disease Control and Prevention), 1.35 million people are killed worldwide in vehicle accidents.
-The Association for Safe International Road Travel reports that around the world, 3,700 people a day lose their lives in a traffic accident.
+According to the CDC (Centers of Disease Control and Prevention), 1.35 million people are killed worldwide in vehicle accidents every year.
+The Association for Safe International Road Travel reports that around the world, 3,700 people lose their lives each day in a traffic accident.
 Of those deaths, over 50% are pedestrians, cyclists, and motorcyclists.
 This makes death by traffic crashes the eighth leading cause of death worldwide.
-According to the WHO (World Health Organization), 22 countries have changed laws to implement best practices in an effort to reduce road related fatalities.
+According to the WHO (World Health Organization), 22 countries have changed laws to implement best practices in an effort to reduce road-related fatalities.

 The largest number of deaths worldwide are of people in the low to middle income brackets.
 This is roughly 90% of the traffic-related deaths.
 Ironically, only 60% of the world's vehicles are owned by the population in this income bracket.

-- Traffic deaths are the number 1 cause of death in children ages 5 to 14.
+- Traffic deaths are the No. 1 cause of death in children ages 5 to 14.

-- Traffic deaths are the number 1 cause of death in young adults ages 15 to 29.
+- Traffic deaths are the No. 1 cause of death in young adults ages 15 to 29.

-- Every 24 seconds 1 person dies in a traffic crash/accident.
+- Every 24 seconds, one person dies in a traffic crash/accident.

-Odds of Dying From a Vehicle Crash Slowly Getting Better
+Reducing Your Odds of Dying From a Vehicle Crash